chriseidhof/functional-swift-conf-2015/source/index.html.markdown

 ![](https://camo.githubusercontent.com/4a1965701b5823a881f1bc9f7cccc619f49f1905/68747470733a2f2f7062732e7477696d672e636f6d2f6d656469612f426b755a6e3153494d414156566d372e6a7067)  [![](https://cloud.githubusercontent.com/assets/135203/4544650/0da3f05e-4e35-11e4-90fc-82200c08e424.png)](https://www.google.com/maps/place/58+Kent+St,+Brooklyn,+NY+11222/@40.7304677,-73.9589681,17z/data=!3m1!4b1!4m2!3m1!1s0x89c259403da55d5f:0xcf1d25d9de964b71)

+At 10am breakfast is served, talks start at 11am.

 ## Tickets

 Tickets are already sold out.
 However, you can register for the waiting list [here](https://ti.to/functionalswiftconf/functional-swift-2015/with/nqfgael2m3m).
 If you already have a ticket, but cannot make it, please be so kind to cancel your ticket so we can free your spot to people on the waiting list.